Armin Linke, The Appearance of That Which Cannot be Seen

 - Type of publication

 - Exhibition catalog

 - Joerg Bader, Andreas Beitin, Philipp Ziegler (ed.)

 - Publishing house, place

 - Spector Books, Leipzig

-For more than 20 years, Armin Linke has documented in his photographs the effects of globalization, the transformation from a city to a mega metropolis and the networking of post-industrial society through digital information and communication technologies.
-His pictures capture the radical economic, environmental and geological changes.
+For more than twenty years, Armin Linke has been photographing the effects of globalization, the wholesale transformation of infrastructures, and the networking of the

 - Organization / Institution